Whitehawk: Places of worship

-St. Cuthman's (Church of England) Church was built in the 1930s and completely destroyed by bombing in World War II.
+St Cuthman's (Church of England) Church was built in the 1930s and completely destroyed by bombing in World War II.
 It was rebuilt after the war, being completed in 1952 to the design of local architect John Leopold Denman.
 It is sometimes called "the Children's Church" because local children famously saved their pennies to help fund the rebuilding.
 The church hall was sold to the local Community Association in 1982.
-St. Cuthmans (Church of England) is situated on Whitehawk Way next door to the Valley Social Centre.
+St Cuthman's is situated on Whitehawk Way next door to the Valley Social Centre.
 The church also runs a drop-in centre.

-The Valley Social Centre, previously known as St. David's Mission Hall (also Church of England) is now used as a community centre, and also runs a drop-in centre.
+The Valley Social Centre, previously known as St David's Mission Hall (also Church of England) is now used as a community centre, and also runs a drop-in centre.

-The Roman Catholic Church of St. Louis, King of France opened in 1964 and was demolished in 1982 after being declared unsafe.
+The Roman Catholic Church of St Louis, King of France opened in 1964 and was demolished in 1982 after being declared unsafe.
 A block of flats now stands on the site.

 Education

 Primary

 Whitehawk Primary School caters for children aged between 3 and 11 years old.
 It was formed by the amalgamation of the old separate Infant and Junior Schools.
 In May 2006, the 3- and 4-year-olds separated from the primary school and became part of Roundabout Children's Centre for 0- to 5-year-olds which was visited by the Queen in March 2007.
-Despite its best ever SATS results in 2012 it is going to be the first primary Academy school in the city run by City College.

-St. John the Baptist Catholic School caters for children aged between 4 and 11 years old.
+St John the Baptist Catholic School caters for children aged between 4 and 11 years old.